aws-samples/cfn101-workshop/workshop/content/20-prerequisites/600-default-vpc/_index.md

 1. Copy the code below to your terminal.
 Make sure to change the `--region` flag to use a region that you are going to be deploying your CloudFormation to.

-    ```shell script
+    ```shell
-    aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId" --region eu-west-2
+    $ aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId" --region eu-west-2
     ```

 If the default VPC exists, it will be included here.
-Assert that `IsDefault` key is `true` and [move to the next step](/30-workshop-part-01/).
+Assert that `IsDefault` key is `true` and [move to the next step](../../30-workshop-part-01).
 You can skip the remainder of this section.

 If the response is empty `[]` or the VPC is not **default** proceed to the next step.
 A default VPC does not exist in this region.

 1. Copy the code below to your terminal.
 Make sure to change the --region flag to use a region that you are going to be deploying your CloudFormation to.

-    ```shell script
+    ```shell
-    aws ec2 create-default-vpc --region eu-west-2
+    $ aws ec2 create-default-vpc --region eu-west-2
     ```

-    The result will be a new default VPC being created and the response in the terminal will look like the sample below.
+    The result will be a new default VPC created, and the response in the terminal will look like the sample below.

     ```json
     {